 Sampson J. Wiley

 While Yusef-Andre Wiley was still incarcerated, his father Sampson Wiley was the ears, eyes and strongest advocate for this program.
 It was he and his sister Donna Johnson who generated all of the certificates for each workshop, typing all of the curriculum that was being hand written from behind the walls.
-Without Sampson and Donna, we do not know how this work would have made it to the community as a non-profit organization.
+Without Sampson and Donna, we do not know how this work would have made it to the community as a non-profit organization today.